Kelly Caicedo

-Kelly Johana Caicedo Alegría (born 26 November 2002) is a Colombian professional footballer who plays as a centre-back for Brazilian Série A1 club Cruzeiro EC and the Colombia women's national team.
+Kelly Johana Caicedo Alegría (born 26 November 2002) is a Colombian professional footballer who plays as a centre-back for Liga Femenil club Pachuca and the Colombia women's national team.

 Early life

 Caicedo started playing football at the age of ten.

 Career

 Caicedo started her career with Colombian side América de Cali, helping the club win the league.

 Personal life

 Caicedo is the sister of Colombia international Linda Caicedo.